 What is Term Sheet & How it is Important?

-What are the key factors of the term sheet?
+What are the key factors of the investment term sheet?

-- Term Sheet should allow both the parties to point any misunderstanding or issues,
+- Investment Term Sheet should allow both the parties to point any misunderstanding or issues

-- Term Sheet should encourage the parties to focus on the business issues in the transaction at an early stage,
+- Investment Term Sheet should encourage the parties to focus on the business issues in the transaction at an early stage.

-- Figure out any conditions which should be fulfilled before legalizing the documentation,
+- Investment Term Sheet figure out any conditions which should be fulfilled before legalizing the documentation.

-- Contour the time for negotiation & finishing the transaction,
+- Investment Term Sheet contour the time for negotiation & finishing the transaction.

 - Set out the binding components which have been concurred between the parties.

-What must a term sheet include for investing in a startup?
+What must an Investment Term Sheet include for investing in a start-up?

-- Term sheet must include the proper details of the company, current directors as well as shareholders,
+- Investment Term Sheet must include the proper details of the company, current directors as well as shareholders

-- Any rights concerning the investors or for particular founders must be included,
+- Any rights concerning the investors or for particular founders must be included in Investment Term Sheet

-- Details regarding the invested funds must be mentioned in the term sheets,
+- Details regarding the invested funds must be mentioned in the Investment Term Sheet

-- If the investors have certain rights or reserved rights to take a major decision in the company should be included,
+- If the investors have certain rights or reserved rights to take a major decision in the company should be included in Investment Term Sheet,

-- If restrictions are on the activities of the founders then it should also be mentioned,
+- If restrictions are on the activities of the founders then it should also be mentioned in Investment Term Sheet

 - Summary of the rights related to the transfer of share, or issues, or in case company is sold must be wound up.